 - The Fall 2020 semester began August 19 and includes adjusted capacities and multi-modal instruction in which courses can be delivered in person, remotely, or through other alternative formats.

-- Campus academic calendars are adjusted to conclude all in-person instruction by the Wednesday before Thanksgiving.
+- The fall semester academic calendars has been adjusted to conclude all in-person instruction by the Wednesday before Thanksgiving.
+Finals will be offered remotely the following week.

-- Tuition and fees will remain the same, regardless of the method of instruction.
+- Tuition and fees remain the same, regardless of the method of instruction.

-- Each department is developing plans for in-person instruction, which include signage, reduced classroom density, and spaced furniture placement—all to maintain physical distancing.
+- Each academic division is implementing plans for in-person instruction.
+Academic buildings have COVID-19 mitigation signage, reduced classroom density, and spaced furniture placement to maintain physical distancing.

-- Regular housekeeping practices are being enhanced by University facilities management teams, including frequent cleaning and sanitization of high-touch areas such as door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.
+- Regular housekeeping practices have been enhanced by University facilities management teams, including frequent cleaning and sanitization of high-touch areas such as door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.

-- Be prepared to wear a face covering inside University buildings and outdoors where maintaining physical distancing of six feet is difficult.
+- Face coverings are required inside University buildings and outdoors where maintaining physical distancing of six feet is difficult.
 All incoming students received two cloth face masks during Orientation.
-All other students received two cloth face masks through their campus post office box.
+Returning students received two cloth face masks through their campus post office box.

 - Learn more about MTest, the University’s plans for COVID-19 testing and contact tracing and the role we all play in keeping one another safe and healthy.